Last Updated on July 2, 2026 by Daniel Globe

 Summer Spotlight: Orcas in Their Element

-The summer months are ideal for observing orcas, one of the region’s most iconic marine mammals, as they actively hunt for salmon along the coasts of Washington and British Columbia.
-Tours departing from Friday Harbor on San Juan Island provide a unique chance to witness these majestic creatures breaching and swimming alongside boats.
+Summer is the prime season for observing orcas, one of the region’s most iconic marine mammals, as they hunt for salmon along the coasts of Washington and British Columbia.
+Tours departing from Friday Harbor on San Juan Island offer a close-up chance to see these animals breaching and swimming alongside boats.

 Marine Life Abundance